The Lego Challenge team-building exercise: harness the power of play

 Downloads to help you run the Lego Challenge

-The below resources have been created to help you to run the marshmallow challenge as effectively as possible.
+We’ve put together detailed resources to help you to run the Lego challenge as effectively as possible.
 The presentation will help you to set the task up, the facilitation document will give you everything you need to run an effective session which leaves participants with real learning and the reflection sheets will help all participants to think critically about what they’re learning from the marshmallow challenge.

 How do you build a team chicken?